Uta’s Favorite Exercises to Improve Your Fitness and Running Technique

 Finally, I have exercises using my own weight in the program.
 You can expand this as you wish.
 I prefer to practice squats and lunges on the spot and vertical jumps from the ankle.

-I am restricting myself to fully explaining the squats, because there is a very precise movement.
+I would like to carefully explain the squats, because they require a very precise movement.

 The thigh and buttock muscles and the calves as well as the middle of the body and back muscles are strengthened.
 The mobility and strength of the ankles are also improved.

 To do a squat properly, your knees should never extend further than your toes.

 - Spread your feet shoulder-width apart, at a slight angle to the outside.

 - Stand upright, looking ahead.
 Tense your abdominal muscles.

 - Then, at the beginning, sit back slightly, lowering your buttocks.
 While moving down, put your weight on your heels and push your knees slightly outwards.
 Look further ahead.
 And relax your shoulders.

 - Then squat until the hips are ideally lower than the knees.
 Or just go as deep as possible, but it is very important to keep your back straight.